I’m so glad this CNA commentary came up. It says something about our voices.

 “As therapists, we should ask ourselves how we could be oppressing our own clients unknowingly in our work.”

-Taking this reflection further, I would ask—how then are we, as family, friends, colleagues, and even just citizens, unknowingly oppressing others in our lives?
+Taking this reflection deeper than just discussing trolls and the digital age, I would ask—how then are we, as family, friends, colleagues, and even just citizens, unknowingly oppressing others in our lives?

 About the Author

-Hi, I'm Mag: a UKCP-accredited counselling psychologist and founder of Singapore’s first ever existential practice.
-My care philosophy is not to diagnose, label, or categorise but rather to work with the individual in front of me in the here and now.
+I am a BPS-accredited and SPS-accredited Counselling Psychologist with a Doctorate in Existential Psychology from the New School of Psychotherapy and Counselling in London, U.K. My care philosophy is not to diagnose, label, or categorise but rather to work with the individual in front of me in the here and now.

 My clinical credentials certainly play a significant role in defining my professional identity.
 But to foster a deeper connection and authenticity, I invite you to discover my other “Selves”, the various facets of who I am.